Last updated: May 4, 2026

 Fastest ways to get help

-- Fastest savings check: Look up your parcel and confirm whether homestead is already active with your parish assessor.
+- Fastest savings check: Look up your parcel or call the assessor and confirm whether homestead is active.

 - Best next step for age 65+: Ask for the Special Assessment Level freeze if your income is within the current limit.

-- Best next step for veteran seniors: Ask about both the disabled veteran exemption and the Special Assessment Level freeze.
-Some veterans qualify for both.
+- Best next step for veteran seniors: Ask about the disabled veteran exemption and the Special Assessment Level.
+Some veterans may use both.

-- Best step after a big reassessment jump: Check whether your homestead property qualifies for Louisiana’s four-year phase-in when assessed value rises by more than 50% after reappraisal.
+- Best step after a big reassessment jump: Ask whether the four-year phase-in applies when assessed value rises by more than 50% after reappraisal.

-- Best step if you are helping a parent: Gather the deed, ID, prior-year federal return, and any Social Security, pension, or Veterans Affairs award letters before you call.
+- Best step if you are helping a parent: Gather the deed, ID, prior-year federal return, Social Security or pension letters, and Veterans Affairs papers if needed.
+If caregiving costs are also a problem, our guide to family caregiver help in Louisiana may help you plan next steps.

 What Louisiana property tax relief really looks like

 That matters because Louisiana’s system is local.
 The assessor sets the value and handles exemptions.
-The tax collector sends the bill.
-And city taxes can work differently from parish taxes.
-The state’s own property tax basics guide explains that the homestead exemption applies to most local property taxes, but outside Orleans Parish it generally does not apply to municipal taxes.
+The tax collector sends and collects the bill.
+City taxes can also work differently from parish taxes.
+The state homestead rule shields a set amount of assessed value, but it does not erase every possible tax, charge, fee, or local line on the bill.

 | Relief type | What it does | Main statewide rule | Where to start |